Post 19 December

 3. Regulatory Compliance:

-• Regulatory frameworks often encourage or mandate diversification to limit concentration risks and ensure financial stability.
+– Regulatory frameworks often require financial institutions to diversify credit exposures to limit concentration risks and ensure financial stability.

-• Compliance with regulatory guidelines helps institutions maintain capital adequacy and manage systemic risks effectively.
+– Compliance with regulatory guidelines helps institutions maintain capital adequacy and mitigate systemic risks.

 Strategies for Diversification